-The Principal is responsible for the implementation, management and support of the policy and procedures and will report regularly to the Local Advisory Board.
+The Head of School (in conjunction with the Executive Principal) is responsible for the implementation, management and support of the policy and procedures and will report regularly to the Local Advisory Board.

-The Principal is responsible for:
+The Head of School (with the support of the Executive Principal) is responsible for:

-- overseeing the day-to-day operation of the school's SEN policy - advising on the deployment of the school's delegated budget and other resources to meet students' needs effectively - the timetabling of extra support - ensuring appropriate individual education plans are in place - initiating the process of statutory assessment when deemed appropriate - ensuring annual reviews are organised - ensuring that the school keeps up to date records on achievement - co-ordinating day to day provision - analysing data - monitoring and evaluating the quality and effectiveness of support programmes and differentiation in the classroom - liaising with outside agencies such as the educational psychology service, health, social care etc. - working ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+- overseeing the day-to-day operation of the school's SEN policy - advising on the deployment of the school's delegated budget and other resources to meet CYP' needs effectively - the timetabling of extra support - ensuring appropriate individual education plans are in place - initiating the process of statutory assessment when deemed appropriate - ensuring annual reviews are organised - ensuring that the school keeps up to date records on achievement - co-ordinating day to day provision - analysing data - monitoring and evaluating the quality and effectiveness of support programmes and differentiation in the classroom - liaising with outside agencies such as the educational psychology service, health, social care etc. - working ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements